loathers/loathers.github.io/Scripting-CS.md

 ## Creating a Run Plan

 A typical CS ascension consists of the following stages:
-- Doing coil wire, a 60-turn task that can't be accelerated.
+- Using [borrowed time](https://kol.coldfront.net/thekolwiki/index.php/Borrowed_time) and doing coil wire, a 60-turn task that can't be accelerated.
-- Using the resulting reward to kick-start your stats, and levelling up as quickly as possible to help with the stat tests.
+- Using the resulting reward to kick-start your stats, and levelling up as quickly as possible via (free) scaling fights to help with the stat tests.
 - Performing the stat tests, and then all others:
     - It's common to group hot resistance, noncombat and familiar weight together as they all benefit from having a heavy familiar - [exotic parrot](https://kol.coldfront.net/thekolwiki/index.php/Exotic_Parrot) helps with hot resistance, while [disgeist](https://kol.coldfront.net/thekolwiki/index.php/Disgeist_(familiar)) helps with noncombat.
 Plus if you do this early then you can use some of the familiar weight buffs during levelling.
     - A number of buffs are shared between weapon damage and spell damage.